Which states don’t have a franchise tax in 2026?

 Industry-specific considerations

-Match incentives to your sector: Wyoming offers R&D credits for tech companies, while Alaska provides natural resource incentives but little for software firms.
-Additionally, gross receipts taxes in Washington or Texas can exceed any franchise tax you avoided.
+Match incentives to your sector: Wyoming does not offer a state-level R&D income tax credit, while Alaska provides natural resource incentives but little for software firms.
+Additionally, gross receipts taxes in Washington or Ohio can exceed any franchise tax you avoided.

 Simplify your multi-state compliance with Discern